alercah/rado/design.md

 ### Items

-1. :heavy_check_mark: It should be possible to mark an item as consumable, where it can be used in multiple places but only once.
+1. :o: It should be possible to mark an item as consumable, where it can be used in multiple places but only once.
 It must be easy to use in the context of complex expressions. *Example: Small keys in ALttP are one-use only.*
-1. :heavy_check_mark: It should be possible to track the maximum and current values of an item, and express when the player can or cannot refill it.
+1. :o: It should be possible to track the maximum and current values of an item, and express when the player can or cannot refill it.
    *Example: In Super Metroid, some sequences require a large amount of some items, such as hellruns in general but especially Lower Norfair, and refill points are vital such as whether the player can reach a farm spot from Bubble Mountain.*
-1. It should be possible to express that acquiring an item has some effect on consumables. *Example: In Super Metroid, acquiring an energy tank refills health, which may make certain hellruns possible that weren't otherwise.*
+1. :o: It should be possible to express that acquiring an item has some effect on consumables. *Example: In Super Metroid, acquiring an energy tank refills health, which may make certain hellruns possible that weren't otherwise.*
 1. :heavy_check_mark: It should be possible to mark certain items as already possessed at the start of the game, conditional on configuration. *Example: